awsdocs/aws-organizations-docs/doc_source/orgs_getting-started_concepts.md

 To help you get started with AWS Organizations, this topic explains some of the key concepts\.

-The following diagram shows a basic organization that consists of seven accounts that are organized into four organizational units \(OUs\) under the root\.
+The following diagram shows a basic organization that consists of five accounts that are organized into four organizational units \(OUs\) under the root\.
 The organization also has several policies that are attached to some of the OUs or directly to accounts\.
 For a description of each of these items, refer to the definitions in this topic\.

 ![\[Diagram of basic organization\]](http://docs.aws.amazon.com/organizations/latest/userguide/images/AccountOuDiagram.png)